fkarg/fkarg.github.io/staged/longtermplans.md

 utmost paradise, nor ultimate tragedy.

-Visualizing these two scenarios should give you a sense for the difference you can make - and what will happen if you don't.
+Visualizing these two scenarios should give you a sense for the difference you can make - and what will happen if you do not.

-It's unlikely that everything we attempt will be successful.
-It's also unlikely that everything will utterly fail.
-Still, with a deterrent and a paradise, let's see how we can get closer to paradise.
+It is unlikely that everything we attempt will be successful.
+It is also unlikely that everything will utterly fail.
+Still, with a deterrent and a paradise, let us see how we can get closer to paradise.

 ## Write down Dreams (20min)
-If you are familiar with [Tim Ferris's' four-hour workweek][4h-workweek], this is in parts taken from the dreamlining exercise (pages 57-63).
+If you are familiar with [Tim Ferriss' four-hour workweek][4h-workweek], this is in parts taken from the dreamlining exercise (pages 57-63).

 The goal is to write down all the dreams you have.
 Everything you want to do, achieve, know, own - everything you _want_.
 Go for quantity first, we'll reduce it to quality later.
 The more the better.

-Go through the following hints step by step, and write down whatever comes to mind.
-Pause and stop at each hint for some time (at least half a minute).
-It's normal if nothing comes up at first.
-Don't care how to achieve it, and be honest with yourself.
+Feel free to go through the following hints, and write down whatever comes to mind.
+You might want to pause and stop at each hint for a bit.
+It is normal if nothing comes up at first.
+Don't care about how you will achieve it, and be honest with yourself.
 Dream.
 Go for quantity.
 - What would excite you, if you had the chance of doing?
 - What would make you fulfilled, if you had done it?
-- What do you want to strive for? (e.g. World Peace, Researching DNA, ...)
+- What do you want to strive for? (e.g. World Peace, Revolutionizing Education, ...)
 - What would you do if there was no way to fail?
 - What do you want to _have_?
 (This can be material wants, achievements, ...)
 - What do you want to _be_?
 (A great cook, fluent in French, ...)